marinebon/marinebon.github.io/README.md

 The jekyll theme used ([mbon_jekyll_theme](https://github.com/marinebon/mbon_jekyll_theme)) is a modified fork of the IOOS theme, and the `src` branch contains the actual content of the website.

 The `master` branch is used by Travis.CI to deploy the website to GitHub's servers as a static website.
+The workflow is to edit the `src` branch and then Travis will modify the `master` branch.
+Do not edit the `master` branch or Travis will get upset with you.

 ## dev
 ### setup